vltpkg/vltpkg/src/cache/README.md

 // set operations are atomically written to the fs cache in the
 // background but are available immediately because they are
-// added to the memory cache first cache.set('some-key', 'some-value')
+// added to the memory cache first cache.set('some-key', Buffer.from('some-value'))
 ```

 Note:

-- The key type _must_ be a string or Buffer.
-It gets `sha-512`
+- The key type _must_ be a string.
+It gets `sha-512` hashed to
-  hashed to determine the file on disk, and that hash is used as
+  determine the file on disk.
-  the underlying key in the memory cache.
-- The value must be either a string or Buffer, so that it can be
-  written to a file.
+- The value must be a Buffer, so that it can be written to a
+  file and read from it without having to convert anything.